cetrespeo/ESP32-E-Paper-Weather/README.md

 # Setup guide

+ Customize hardcoded variables at your glance in the first page of .ino file.
+Choose your hardware there (WS2,WS4c, etc..) and insert your keys (darksy, wifi and so).
+You can also add those later.

+ As binaries are bigger than default ESP32 template, you could need to increase the board partition management.
+Recommended to add to boards.txt:
+     lolin32.menu.PartitionScheme.med_spiffs=Medium SPIFFS (Large APPS with OTA)
+     lolin32.menu.PartitionScheme.med_spiffs.build.partitions=med_spiffs
+     lolin32.menu.PartitionScheme.med_spiffs.upload.maximum_size=1572864
+and select "Medium SPIFFS" in Arduino.

+You can later change those values through the Web interface in the Menu operation.

+# Menu operation
  As there no button is needed for normal operation, configuration is done only with reset button.
 When you push the reset button, you start a boot cycle of all boot modes; "Standard", "Web Server Setup", "Show Values", "ERASE BATT_LEVEL", "ERASE ALL", "OTA DEFAULT".
 Whenever a boot page is loaded, if you press reset again in the first 3 seconds after the display is refreshed, then you pass to next boot mode.
   - Standard: this is the base mode and leads to the weather graph
   - Web Server Setup: the device starts a WIFI AP named ESP32 where you can config all functional values